 This is part of the criticism I have been making against conservatives in their treatment of Donald Trump’s economic policies concerning the Carrier deal and his policy of protectionist tariffs.
 The other side of the argument I have offered is historical, but I am not going to enter into that for the time being.

 Thus far, my criticisms have been about a specific argument while not taking a position on a particular view concerning tariffs and subsidies.
 If I were to hold myself to my own standard, I would have to take the position that tariffs and subsidies can be good government policy depending on the circumstances of the surrounding political realities.
 Why must I take this position?
 It is quite simple really; I don’t have much of an issue with government intervention into the economy concerning matters of national security.
-This isn’t a blank check on the matter of said intervention, but recognition of the moral necessity in times of an expedient application of national defense policy during a just war.
+This isn’t a blank check on the matter of said intervention, but recognition of the moral necessity in times of an expedient application of national defense policy during the instance of a just war.
 In addition to this, I would also maintain that there are moral duties and values that are higher than that of economic efficiency and price signals.
 There can be good moral cases made for protecting American jobs and markets from trade deals that are detrimental to communities and culture.

 – Lucas G. Westman